SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/CaseStudyOne/CaseStudyOne.md

 We can now see that the name label of a film detail has been styled.
 ""esteban"" I get a grey not read label.
 No idea why.
+""Enzo"" Personally I don't have any problem, the label is red

 ![Styled film description](figures/FilmList-styling.png width=100&label=FilmListPresenterStyled)